Dirty secret: it’s actually easy being green

 Energy-efficient properties also tend to have more favorable financing terms.
 For instance, facilities that bear the ENERGY STAR certification typically have lower interest rates by 30 to 35 basis points.
 According to some studies, a greener workplace can even boost employee productivity by up to 16%.

 Businesses are notorious energy-wasters, but cutting your consumption doesn't require major effort.
 Considering that small businesses in the United States spend more than $60 billion each year on utility bills, there are abundant opportunities for savings.
 Here are a few convenient ways your business can save energy without incurring significant expenses:

-- Replace all applicable lighting in your facilities with compact fluorescent light bulbs.
+- Replace applicable lighting in your facilities with compact fluorescent light bulbs.

-- Keep heating and cooling equipment well-maintained and change air filters regularly.
+- Maintain heating and cooling equipment and change air filters regularly.

 - Use programmable thermostats and occupant sensors to reduce energy waste.

-- Regularly evaluate energy use to identify opportunities for improvement.
+- Regularly evaluate energy use to find opportunities for improvement.

 Another great way to commit to sustainability is to reduce your material waste.
 Paper is among the most common waste sources in the business world.
 You can reduce your environmental impact by seeking out paper products made only from postconsumer waste.
 These products are composed entirely of recycled paper and require substantially less energy and water to produce.
 Of course, your business should also make an effort to recycle as much waste as possible.

-In addition to reducing the amount of waste your company produces, it's also important to ensure that your employees themselves are working in a sustainable way.
+In addition to reducing the amount of waste your company produces, it's also important to ensure that your employees are working in a sustainable way.
 One way to cultivate a more eco-friendly workforce is to encourage the use of alternative transportation.
-Offering small incentives to employees who choose public transportation, carpooling or biking is a great way to make an environmental impact by reducing the number of cars on the road each day.
+Offering small incentives to employees who choose public transportation, carpooling, or biking is a great way to make an environmental impact by reducing the number of cars on the road each day.

 For example, the U.S. Patent Office runs a telework program for some of its employees and tracks the results.
 In 2020 alone, they found that allowing 7,324 employees to work from home four or five days per week saved more than $6.8 million in gas and reduced emissions by more than 42,600 tons per year.